Classof2020/classof2020.github.io/_posts/2016-12-26-how-to-submit-a-blog-post.md

 <h5>But, My personal suggestion : Do it yourself</h5>
 For a developer, github is more powerful than your **CV** or **Resume**, if you have idea how it function and you know the ups and down of github, certainly it will be a highlighter in your Arsenal.

 Please give an attempt to do it by yourself,  we will accept any **foolish** mistake.
 [I](https://www.facebook.com/NischalLalShrestha) am making a lot of foolish mistake here, but I am learning, So please at least give a try.
+There is no wrong in being stupid.

 <h4>1.
 Install git</h4>

 If you have attend FIT class of November 2016, then you certainly know what **git** is and probably you have already installed on your device.
-For our new friends **Sumit**, **Suman**, **Jitendra**, Please download git or you can contact [me](https://www.facebook.com/NischalLalShrestha) for git.
-I strongly recommend our new friends to understand what **git** is and how it functioned.
+For our new friends **Sumit**, **Suman**, **Jitendra**, and other who were absent,  Please download (https://git-scm.com/downloads) or you can contact [me](https://www.facebook.com/NischalLalShrestha) for git.
+I strongly recommend our new friends to understand what **git** is and how it functions.

 **Note:** This is a one-time process, You only need to do once.